mahamedm1/devops-learning1/linux/bandit/level-13-to-14.md

 ## Bandit Level 13 -> 14

-**Challenge:** Find the password for the next level in the data.txt which is a hexdump of a file that has been repeatedly compressed
-**Solution:**
+**Challenge:** Use the private ssh key to log into bandit14 **Solution:**
 ```
-xxd -r data.txt
-file data.txt
-mv data.txt data.gz && gzip -d data.gz
-mv data data.bz2 && bzip2 -d data.bz2
-tar -xf data
-repeat until you find an ascii file type
-// cat data8
+ssh bandit14@bandit.labs.overthewire.org -p2220 -i private.txt
 ```

 **Explanation:**
-- xxd reverts hexadecimal file to binary
-- file tells me what file type it is to let me know what command to use next
-- gzip -d decompresses gzip files
-- bzip2 -d decompresses bzip2 files
+- ssh allows you to connect to a server remotely
+- bandit14 is the username
+- @bandit.labs.overthewire.org is the hostname
-- tar -xf extracts the archives allowing me to inspect it
+- -p2220 the port we connect to
-- cat data8 to open the file
+- -i private.txt select the file to access the private key
+- chmod g=- o=-
+-

-**Password:** qQYQiHOBPR8zR61qxYqX45quvihF2uzk
+**Password:** n/a

 **Errors Encountered:**
-- First error was when I tried decompress with gzip and bzip2 I did not have the correct suffix.
+- I initially tried to open a new session and access the sshkey.private from level 13 but of course i was met with directory not found.
+  So I copied the private key and pasted it in a private.txt file in my home server.
-- Another error was when I was running tar -x to extract the archived files, I didn't use the -f flag to    specify what file I am executing
+- Another error was when I was tried to ssh into bandit14 I was told that others cannot have access to the private key so I could not login.
+So I used chmod to remove permissions from group and others

 **What I learned:**
-I learned how to revert hexdump files into binary and how to decompress them depending on what file types they are.
+I learned how to ssh into a server using a file containing a private key, also remove permissions of a file to proceed.